 European Legal Networks in Crisis

 In 2010, the sovereign debt crisis erupted in the European Union (EU) and continues to raise critical questions about the macro-economic governance structure of the EU.
 The Eurozone crisis impacted not only financial stability, but also confidence in the EU system.
 Reform of the Economic and Monetary Union (EMU) institutional structure as well as member states fiscal positions have been contentious issues.
-A key aspect has been the creation of myriad legal mechanisms to deal with the crisis.
+A key aspect has been the creation of various financial mechanisms which are anchored in hybrid legal arrangements.

 In ensuring the certainty of the rule of law for citizens in the European Union, as well as ensuring the stability of the macro-economy, political authority over the macro-economic governance needs to be better understood.
 Otherwise tensions caused by uncertainty, especially when different political actors with diverging interests capitalise on this uncertainty, can lead to further fragmentation of the European Union as well as self-reinforcing political echo chambers, which ends with ineffective governance and instability.